-At Mallard we look at each challenge to find not just the gravity flow product that best fits the need, but most intelligent way to implement a complete gravity flow solution.
+At Mallard, we look at each challenge to find not just the gravity flow product that best fits the need, but the most intelligent way to implement a complete gravity flow solution.
 Recently, we designed a pallet flow system to be used with a layer-pick order fulfillment application for a leading paint manufacturer.
 While that in and of itself is not at all unusual… how we designed the pallet flow rack to work with the layer picker is unique.

 Layer picking is a popular high-volume, case picking method used across several industries such as grocery, beverage and home goods.
 Using a special forklift clamp or suction attachment, layer picking provides the ability to pick one or more full carton layers at a time to build multi-SKU pallets for order fulfillment.
 Most often the pallets are staged in pallet flow lanes with layers picked and pallets built in a center pick aisle.

 Layer pick pallet separators are used to hold back rear pallets and provide additional space so that the front pallet can be easily accessed by forklift attachment without pressure from rear pallet forces.

 We converted some of the pallet flow lanes (1 per every 10) to inverse pallet flow as “build and take-away lane” lanes.
 This gave the customer the ability to organize and stage the outbound pallets while freeing up some valuable center aisle space and streamlining the picking application.

 – Each with a layer pick separator to hold back rear pallets from the front picking pallet

 – Each storing a unique SKU… in this case paint cans as you can see in the test video

 - After the tenth traditional pallet flow lane, we installed 1 floor-mounted pallet flow lane flowing in the opposite direction

 - The reverse flow lane is equipped with a pallet separator but at that load-side not the pick side to hold the pallet in place until it is built